 - Line a 9×9 pan with foil and spray lightly with cooking spray, set aside.

-- In a large post over low heat melt butter.
-Once butter in melted add in 8 cups mini marshmallows, stirring constantly.
+- In a large pot over low heat melt butter.
+Once butter s melted add in 8 cups of mini marshmallows, stirring constantly.

 - Pour mixture into prepared pan and press in evenly.